The PSB story

 Peter was Head of St Hugh's School and Liverpool College Prep prior to becoming Headmaster of the Junior Kings School Canterbury in September 2000.
 He retired in July 2017.

-James is the Communications Director of the PSB, Managing Director of James Barnes Consultancy and past Chairman of Governors at Milton Abbey School.
+James is the General Secretary of the PSB, Managing Director of James Barnes Consultancy and past Chairman of Governors at Milton Abbey School.
 He has previously taught English to A Level and been a Prep School Headmaster.